kristoff0531/kristoff0531/README.md

 # Hi there 👋 I'm Kunal Kumar Roy

-💻 Associate Software Engineer | QA Automation Engineer 🚀 Passionate about Automation, Data Engineering, and Building Scalable Systems
+💻 Software Engineer | Data Engineer
+🚀 Data Engineering, and Building Scalable Systems

 ## 👨‍💻 About Me

+* 🔧 Working **Data Engineering with PySpark, AWS S3, and Big Data tools**
-* 🔧 Automation Engineer with experience in **Cypress, TypeScript, API Testing, and Test Framework Development**
+* ☁️ Automation Engineer with experience in **Cypress, TypeScript, API Testing, and Test Framework Development**
-* ☁️ Exploring **Data Engineering with PySpark, AWS S3, and Big Data tools**
 * 🧪 Experienced in **end-to-end test automation, API validation, and CI/CD workflows**
 * 📊 Interested in **data pipelines, analytics, and distributed systems**
 * 🎯 Goal: Transition into a **Product-based Software Engineering role**